ietf-wg-cellar/matroska-specification/notes.md

 There are 2 different ways to compress 3D videos: have each 'eye' track in a separate track and have one track have both 'eyes' combined inside (which is more efficient, compression-wise).
 Matroska supports both ways.

-For the single track variant, there is the <a href="{{site.baseurl}}/specification.html#StereoMode">StereoMode</a> Element which defines how planes are assembled in the track (mono or left-right combined).
+For the single track variant, there is the [StereoMode]({{site.baseurl}}/index.html#StereoMode) Element which defines how planes are assembled in the track (mono or left-right combined).
 Odd values of StereoMode means the left plane comes first for more convenient reading.
 The pixel count of the track (PixelWidth/PixelHeight) should be the raw amount of pixels (for example 3840x1080 for full HD side by side) and the DisplayWidth/Height in pixels should be the amount of pixels for one plane (1920x1080 for that full HD stream).
 Old stereo 3D were displayed using anaglyph (cyan and red colours separated).
 For compatibility with such movies, there is a value of the StereoMode that corresponds to AnaGlyph.

 There is also a "packed" mode (values 13 and 14) which consists of packing 2 frames together in a Block using lacing.
 The first frame is the left eye and the other frame is the right eye (or vice versa).
 The frames should be decoded in that order and are possibly dependent on each other (P and B frames).

-For separate tracks, Matroska needs to define exactly which track does what. <a href="{{site.baseurl}}/specification.html#TrackOperation">TrackOperation</a> with <a href="{{site.baseurl}}/specification.html#TrackCombinePlanes">TrackCombinePlanes</a> do that.
-For more details look at <a href="#TrackOperation">how TrackOperation works</a>.
+For separate tracks, Matroska needs to define exactly which track does what.
+[TrackOperation]({{site.baseurl}}/index.html#TrackOperation) with [TrackCombinePlanes]({{site.baseurl}}/index.html#TrackCombinePlanes) do that.
+For more details look at [how TrackOperation works]({{site.baseurl}}/notes.html#track-operation).

 <em>The 3D support is still in infancy and may evolve to support more features.</em>

-<em>The <a href="{{site.baseurl}}/specification.html#StereoMode">StereoMode element</a> used to be part of Matroska v2 but it didn't meet the requirement for multiple tracks.
+<em>The [StereoMode]({{site.baseurl}}/index.html#StereoMode) used to be part of Matroska v2 but it didn't meet the requirement for multiple tracks.
 There was also a bug in libmatroska prior to 0.9.0 that would save/read it as 0x53B9 instead of 0x53B8.
 Readers may support these legacy files by checking Matroska v2 or 0x53B9.
 The <a href="http://www.matroska.org/node/1/revisions/74/view#StereoMode">olders values</a> were 0: mono, 1: right eye, 2: left eye, 3: both eyes</em>

 ### Track Operation

-<a href="{{site.baseurl}}/specification.html#TrackOperation">TrackOperation</a> allows combining multiple tracks to make a virtual one.
+[TrackOperation]({{site.baseurl}}/index.html#TrackOperation) allows combining multiple tracks to make a virtual one.
 It uses 2 separate system to combine tracks.
 One to create a 3D "composition" (left/right/background planes) and one to simplify join 2 tracks together to make a single track.

 A track created with TrackOperation is a proper track with a UID and all its flags.
 However the codec ID is meaningless because each "sub" track needs to be decoded by its own decoder before the "operation" is applied.
 The Cues corresponding to such a virtual track should be the sum of the Cues elements for each of the tracks it's composed of (when the Cues are defined per track).